FLSA STATUS: Non-Exempt

 DISTINGUISHING FEATURES OF THE CLASS

 An employee in this class spends a substantial amount of time supervising, assigning and inspecting the work of semi-skilled or unskilled laborers.
 Work involves responsibility for the completion of tasks as directed by the supervisor.
-Direction is received from the Grounds Supervisor.
+Direction is received from the Facilities Manager.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-• Supervises a grounds crew in landscaping duties
+• Serves as the lead worker to the grounds crew in landscaping duties

-• Discusses job requirements with and receives detailed instructions from supervisor
+• Discusses project requirements with and receives detailed instructions from assigned supervisor or manager

-• Supervises and participates in the maintenance of lawns on County property
+• Leads and participates in the maintenance of lawns on County property

 • Inspects work in progress to assure conformance with instructions